Google Fonts

 Google Fonts is a huge collection of free open-source fonts curated by Google and developed by font designers around the world.
 It’s a computer font and web font service.
 This includes free and open source font families, an interactive web directory for browsing the library, and APIs for using the fonts via CSS and Android.

+Google provides a wide array of amazing tools and resources, many of which are entirely free.
+One such resource is Google’s collection of online courses, which allow participants to earn Google Certifications upon completion.
+In addition to the educational resources, Google also offers an extensive library of free Google Fonts that can be easily integrated into any projects and designs.
 On 48HoursLogo, free Google fonts are used extensively in our logo design contests.
 Based on a quick study of our most recent 100 winning logo designs, here are the 9 most popular Google fonts for logo designs.

 Open Sans